Do Go On - 125 - The Legend of Bigfoot

 I mean, don't call it too early.

-I was gonna say, this is like the Gary Gary Man.
+And this is like the Gary Gary Man or something.

-So the Ohio Grass Man's said to roam Grasslands
+So the Ohio grass man's said to roam grasslands north of Akron.

 Selling pot.